deepyaman/kedro-streaming/docs/source/index.rst

-.. fauked documentation master file, created by sphinx-quickstart.
+.. kedro_streaming documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project fauked's API docs!
+Welcome to project kedro_streaming's API docs!
 =============================================

 .. toctree::